Lea Michele Marries Zandy Reich In California

 “Darren and I are such great friends.
 He’s like a brother to me, so the fact that we’re in this really sort of important moment in our lives at the same time is really special.”

-Congratulations to the happy couples!
+Congratulations to the happy couples.